Punctuation Tips for Your Resume

 Punctuation tips

-“Are there specific punctuation rules for resume?” you might wonder.
-Many job-seekers think “As long as I start the sentence with a capital letter and end it with a period, there’s nothing to worry about”.
-However, this isn’t always the case.
+“Are there specific punctuation rules for a resume?” you might wonder.
+Many job-seekers think “As long as I start the sentence with a capital letter and end it with a period, there's nothing to worry about”.
+However, this isn't always the case.

-Although punctuation errors aren’t global deal-breakers, correct punctuation demonstrate such personality traits of an applicant as attention to detail, ability to follow complex instructions and consistency.
-It would be silly to miss the opportunity to show you in a better light wouldn’t it?
-So, open the resume in a word processor and re-read it two, three or five times until you’re 100% sure no punctuation errors left.
-Here’s a guide to make this task easier for you.
+Although punctuation errors aren't global deal-breakers, correct punctuation demonstrates such personality traits of an applicant as attention to detail, ability to follow complex instructions, and consistency.
+It would be silly to miss the opportunity to show yourself in the best light, wouldn't it?

 Period